AMERICAN RABBIT HOUND ASSOCIATION

 2.

-his right to protest unless the score or the placements of the hounds on the
+he forfeits his right to protest unless the score or the placements of the

 3.

-scorecard, the other handlers who agree with the judge’s decision shall sign
+the scorecard, the other handlers who agree with the judge’s decision shall

 4.

-a handler to the Master of Hounds within 15 minutes of returning to the
+is made by a handler to the Master of Hounds within 15 minutes of returning

-clubhouse, all handlers must sign the scorecard or they forfeit placement of
+to the clubhouse, all handlers must sign the scorecard or they forfeit

 5.

-Hounds by the protesting handler within 15 minutes after returning to the
+Master of Hounds by the protesting handler within 15 minutes after returning

 6.